 The hiring process for a police officer in Ankeny takes approximately six months from the time of application.
 You must meet requirements/pass each step in order to move on.

 Following the Civil Service tests, the Civil Service Commission will certify a list of the top 40 candidates as eligible for hire.
 Ranking will be determined by combining the POST test score with education/experience points earned from the supplemental questions you answered as a part of the application process.
 Only those candidates certified by the Commission will advance to the next step of the hiring process.
 Learn more about the process below.

 The Ankeny Police Department is hiring now!
-The physical agility and Police Officer Selection Test (POST) will be administered to all qualified applicants on Friday, May 31.
-Applications must be submitted online no later than May 17, 2019.
-Tentative start date would be July, 2019.
+The physical agility and Police Officer Selection Test (POST) will be administered to all qualified applicants on Friday, Nov.
+8. Applications must be submitted online no later than Friday, Oct.
+25.